3681NHR/NHHS-FRC-2024-3681/SIMULATOR.md

             * If the XBox Controller is expected to be on USB 0, move to the "Joystick[0]" entry
         * Use the S, D, R and E keys to "move the joystick"

+* Right now:
+    * It's showing an update on the field because the encoders and the gyro and just calculating numbers and going up.
+    * What is supposed to happen is that when the input controller moves, it moves the drive component, which is supposed to update the motors, which then should update the encoders.
+In reality, the gyro gets updated because it actually moves as a result of the movement.
+        * To simulate the movement of the gyro, i guess we want to calculate which direction the robot should be facing.
+    * We can make it more realistic by

+* What do we want to simulate?
+    * When the joystick is [one way] the robot moves forward
+    * When the joystick is the other way, the robot moves backgard
+    * When it is another way, it rotates
+    * I think it means that in the Drive() command, we update positions.
+        * What we expect is that if the drive command is going, it updates the motors, which updates the encoders, which makes it look like the robot is moving
+    * In the simulation, the encoder values are increasing because we keep calling get(), which (hackily) updates the position
+    *